storepeter/DualFirmware_Marlin_Klipper/README.md

 Assuming your 3D-printer is running some kind of Marlin, on an ATmega2560, which you might not even have the source code for.
 We like to prefer the installed firmware, but also install klipper as secondary on the MCU.

-We will add a physical switch to control if the 3D-Printer will runs MArlin or Klipper when RESET/powered-ON
+A physical switch is added to the 3D-printer to control if it will boot into Marlin or Klipper.

-This is what we wil do here:
+This is what we wil do:

 - get the sources from Github for avr-dualboot and klipper
 - backup current firmware from ATmega2560